Consumer vs customer, what are their key differences, and why do so many people mistake these two for each other?

 Any consumer that gravitates toward luxurious items from well-known, reputable brands will fall in this group.
 They keep constant updates on all the upcoming new items from the popular brands and have the financial ability to purchase them.

-They often prove to be such loyal and active consumers.
+They often prove to be loyal and active consumers.
 When a brand wants to boost its products through marketing strategies, the extroverted type is obviously the most suitable segment for the advocating position (also known as a brand advocate).

 The Discretionary Consumers